 In March and December 2015, we were awarded four FITEL Regional Projects by the Peruvian government with expected revenues of \$393 million, for the construction of networks, operation of the networks for a defined period and their transfer to the government.
 Pursuant to the FITEL Regional Projects awarded in March 2015, we are building fiber-optic transport networks and will operate them for up to one year before transferring them to the Peruvian government.
 Under the projects awarded in December 2015, we will transfer the transport networks that we build to the Peruvian government immediately upon completion.
 Additionally, we are constructing access networks, based on wireless technologies that we will operate for 10 years, prior to transferring them to the Peruvian government.
 The construction phase was extended several times due to continued delays.
-As a result, the expected duration of these 2015 FITEL Regional Projects was significantly prolonged from their scheduled delivery dates and is expected to continue for 14-15 years from their commencement.
-Our revenues and collections from these projects in 2018 were delayed and therefore were less than initially expected.
+As a result, the expected duration of these 2015 FITEL Regional Projects in 2018 were delayed and therefore were less than initially expected.
 Such delays also increased our expenses which adversely impacted our operating results in 2018.
 Failure to complete the 2015 FITEL Regional Projects in a timely manner and pursuant to the updated schedule will have a significant adverse effect on our business and financial results.